NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_CMD_FLUSH` (3)

-    A flush request; a write barrier.
+    A flush request.
 The server MUST NOT send a successful reply header for this request before all write requests for which a reply has already been sent to the client have reached permanent storage (using fsync() or similar).